 At OnlineG3.com, Jaime is known to her students as Headmistress Guinevere.
 She teaches language and literature classes at G3.
 She is also the President and CEO of Online G3, Inc.

 Ben Smith has been hiding from all adult responsibility since 1999, when he joined Electronic Arts as a Customer Support Representative.
 Unfortunately, while lying low in Redwood City Ben stumbled into a real career, eventually spending 9 years guiding externally produced games to market within the EA Partners team.
-Recently, Ben decided it was time to join Guinevere at OnlineG3, and after finishing up 2 years serving as a Director in EA’s Launch Readiness group (assisting the Crysis 3 and Battlefield 4 teams) he left the corporate world.
+In 2014, Ben decided it was time to join Guinevere at OnlineG3, and after finishing up 2 years serving as a Director in EA’s Launch Readiness group (assisting the Crysis 3 and Battlefield 4 teams) he left the corporate world.
 All that video game stuff has, after all, been a real departure from Ben’s scholarly training at U.C, Berkeley, where he had earned a Bachelor’s degree in Molecular and Cell Biology (Genetics emphasis) and a Minor in Education, while just narrowly missing a double major in History by a single course.
 After a 15-year hiatus from education, Ben is now combining his interests by introducing gamification to G3 courses while expanding history and science offerings.

 At OnlineG3.com, Ben is known to his students as Headmaster Galahad.
 He teaches history, science, and business classes at G3.
 He is also the Vice President and COO of Online G3, Inc.